purposeindustries/intellyo-application-design-system/src/components/readme.md

 ### Default Avatar

-Use to present an avatar for a customer, or business.
+Use to present an avatar for a user.

 ```jsx
 <Avatar